Batman's Treaty

-Batman's Treaty was an agreement between John Batman, an Australian grazier, businessman and coloniser, and a group of Wurundjeri elders, for the purchase of land around Port Phillip, near the present site of Melbourne.
+Batman's Treaty was an agreement between John Batman, an Australian grazier and a group of Wurundjeri and Boonwurrung elders, for the purchase of land around Port Phillip, near the present site of Melbourne.
 The document came to be known as Batman's Treaty and is considered significant as it was the first and only documented time when Europeans negotiated their presence and occupation of Aboriginal lands directly with the traditional owners.
 The treaty was implicitly declared void on 26 August 1835 by the Governor of New South Wales, Richard Bourke.

 Making of the treaty

 In January 1827, John Batman and Joseph Gellibrand applied for a grant of land at Port Phillip, which was at the time part of the colony of New South Wales.
 The petitioners stated that they were prepared to bring with them sheep and cattle to the value of £4000 to £5000.
-The application was refused, as inconsistent with the Nineteen Counties Order.
+The application was refused, as consistent with the Nineteen Counties Order.

 By 1835, Batman prepared to sail to Port Phillip to explore the area.
 Gellibrand, a lawyer, prepared a draft deed for Batman to take on his trip, in case he found an opportunity to use it.
 The deed was for a transfer of an interest in land and provided for the payment of an annual tribute.
 On 10 May 1835 Batman sailed the 23-ton schooner Rebecca from Launceston for the mainland.
 The expedition included master Harwood, mate Robert Robson, three seamen, seven Aboriginal men from Parramatta, outside Sydney, New South Wales and three other white men, James Gumm, William Todd and Alexander Thomson.
 The party finally sailed into Port Phillip on 29 May 1835 after being delayed by bad weather.
 On hearing a native dog howling, they landed at Indented Head to investigate.
 After letting his own dogs play with the native dog, they drove it into the sea and shot it.
 Over the next week, they explored the area around the Bay, first at Corio Bay, near the present site of Geelong, and later moving up the Yarra and Maribyrnong rivers at the north of the Bay.

 Batman's party met with Aboriginal people several times, presenting gifts of blankets, handkerchiefs, sugar, apples and other items, and receiving gifts of woven baskets and spears in exchange.
-On 6 June, Batman met with eight elders of the Wurundjeri, including Ngurungaetas Bebejan and three brothers with the same name, Jika Jika or Billibellary, the traditional owners of the lands around the Yarra River.
+On 6 June, Batman met with eight elders of the Boonwurrung and Wurundjeri, including Ngurungaetas Bebejan and three brothers with the same name, Jika Jika or Billibellary, the traditional owners of the lands around the Yarra River.

 For 600,000 acres of Melbourne, including most of the land now within the suburban area, Batman paid 40 pairs of blankets, 42 tomahawks, 130 knives, 62 pairs of scissors, 40 looking glasses, 250 handkerchiefs, 18 shirts, 4 flannel jackets, 4 suits of clothes and 150 lb. of flour.